 Nolanda Robert, MS, CCFC

-Nolanda Robert, MS, CCFC is a highly experienced Clinically Certified Forensic Counselor with over 30 years of dedicated service supporting children, adolescents, and families through therapeutic, educational, and legal processes.
-She is the founder and lead practitioner of Voice of a Child, LLC, where she provides specialized counseling for children ages 4–18, utilizing cognitive behavioral therapy and play therapy techniques she has been trained in since 2000.
+Nolanda Robert, MS, CCFC, is a highly experienced Clinically Certified Forensic Counselor with over 30 years of dedicated service supporting children, adolescents, and families through therapeutic, educational, and legal processes.
+She is the founder and lead practitioner of Voice of a Child, LLC, where she provides specialized counseling for children ages 4–18, using cognitive-behavioral and play therapy techniques she has been trained in since 2000.
 Nolanda also offers counseling and coaching for adults navigating high-conflict divorce and custody cases, focusing on emotional resilience, constructive co-parenting, and healthy coping strategies.
+In her earlier career, Nolanda worked extensively in foster care, juvenile delinquency programs, school-based behavioral therapy, and community mental health services.
+Since 2005, she has provided therapeutic interventions and assessments for family courts, supporting children and adolescents through contested custody disputes.
+She is also a trained Mediator (since 2005) and Parent Coordinator (since 2006).
+Nolanda was a Family Support Services Coordinator in the Cecil County Circuit Court, a position she has held for 18 years.
+In this role, she provided support to families facing separation, divorce, custody disputes, domestic violence issues, and child protection matters.

 Nolanda’s clinical focus encompasses depression, anxiety, ADHD, autism, child abuse and neglect, grief and loss, and stress management in children, and divorce coaching, mediation, and parent coordination for adults.
 She is also an experienced trainer, having educated teachers, school support staff, case managers, and parents on working with children with mental health disorders, behavioral challenges, and special needs.
-Her training extends to Diversity, Equity, and Inclusion (DEI) initiatives tailored to organizations’ specific services and client populations.
+Her training extends to Diversity, Equity, and Inclusion (DEI) initiatives tailored to organizations’ specific services and client populations, in addition.

 • University of Baltimore